RV Air Conditioning Troubleshooting Guide

 Check the thermostat

-If your thermostat is bad, then the AC unit won’t turn on.
+If your thermostat is wrong, the AC unit won’t turn on.
 If your thermostat is wall-mounted, you can check its voltage with a multimeter.

 Thermostats are easy to replace, so you shouldn’t have problems with them.
 As for the control board, you’ll most likely need professional help to get it working.

-Check the fan/compressor
+Check the Fan/Compressor

 If everything has been alright with the AC unit’s power and the thermostat, the problem may lie in the unit’s fan or the compressor.